Juda-Tech-Green/turtle-crossing-py/README.md

 # 🐢 Turtle Crossing Game

-A Python game built using the `turtle` graphics module.

 In this game, you control a turtle that must cross a busy road filled with moving cars.
 Each time you reach the top safely, you level up and the cars move faster!
 ---